Jonas Bahamboula

-Jonas Bahamboula Mbemba, nicknamed Tostao (born 2 February 1949), is a former Congolese international football winger.
+Jonas Bahamboula Mbemba (born 2 February 1949), nicknamed Tostao, is a former Congolese international football winger.

 Career

 Born in Brazzaville, Bahamboula spent his entire career playing club football for local side Diables Noirs.

 With the Congo national football team, Bahamboula won the 1972 African Cup of Nations.
 He also played at the 1974 and 1978 African Cup of Nations finals.

 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.